 Palestinian Authority to host King Abdullah II in ‘first visit by Arab leader in Palestine as occupied state’

 A bishop from the United States Conference of Catholic Bishops has sent a letter to Congress warning against cutting aid to the Palestinian Territories., Bishop Richard E. Pates, chairman of the USCCB’s Committee on International Justice and Peace, sent the letter on Monday in response to consideration from Congress to cut aid after the U.N. vote., “The Palestinian Authority and President Abbas’ Fatah party have renounced violence and committed themselves, as has Israel, to a two-state solution,” wrote Pates.
-“We ask you to resist efforts to cut off needed humanitarian and development assistance to Palestinians as they build capacity for a future state.”, Read more at link to www.christianpost.com
+“We ask you to resist efforts to cut off needed humanitarian and development assistance to Palestinians as they build capacity for a future state.”, Read more at http://www.christianpost.com/news/catholic-bishop-argues-us-should-not-cut-aid-to-palestinian-territories-86034/#PCCBlPbBPy5MU6HB.99

 Analysis / Op-ed / Human Interest